 Ancient prophets wrote that God made the earth, and stretched out the heavens (Jeremiah 10:12).
 God created all abstract form in sky, water, and soil, and from these layers, sheer mountains, gentle river valleys, pure water, complex ecosystems of living creatures.
 Scripture narrates how the first non-abstract image, the representation of objective truth–the person–was created in the image of God.
 Man and woman became the illustration of His Word.

 Perhaps as with creation, so with the things humans craft.
 From a similar process of dividing and gathering, layers folding into layers and stretching out again, we get true swords, good bread, and rich wine.
 Purity in our world is something arrived at through a complex system of filters and transformations, pruning cuts and seasons of slow growth.
 A harmony emerges.
 Beauty radiates outwards, a movement through many layers.
-Maybe it is the integrity, proportion, and consistency of those layers that we call in sum, beautiful.
+Maybe it is a process, or a moment within a grand process where the integrity, proportion, and consistency of those layers reveals we call in sum, beautiful.